green-fox-academy/myfirstapp-syllabus/week02/exercises/js-building-blocks.md

 let bookCount = 10;

 for (let i = 0; i < bookCount; i++) {
-  // here comes the code which moves to books
+  // here comes the code which moves the books
   // this block will be repeated bookCunt times
 }
 ```

-#### Exercise 1
+#### Exercises

-Create a loop which prints the numbers from 0-9.
+- Create a loop which prints the numbers from 0-9.

-#### Exercise 2

-Change the previous loop to print the numbers from 1 to 10.
+- Change the previous loop to print the numbers from 1 to 10.

-#### Exercise 3

-Print the even numbers between 0 and 20.
+- Print the even numbers between 0 and 20.

 ## Functions

 Usually there are many repeating code blocks in an application, when we want
 to execute the same code but with different circumstances/environments.
 Just
 imagine how you pay your bills.
-The steps are the same you just transfer the
+The steps are the same you just transfer
-money to a different bank account ans different money.
-So the money and the bank
+different amount to different bank accounts.
+So the amount and the bank
 account are parameters of this activity.
 In programming languages these
 activities are called functions.